 Most recently, tweets and tariffs are spooking the global stock markets.
 In this short period, I’m happy to see that fixed-income holdings and alts are both showing strength.

 Nobody knows when this turbulence will end.
-However, I’m monitoring the situation closely to make sure working lifeboats are in place in case things get really turbulent.
+However, I’m monitoring the situation closely to make sure working lifeboats are in place in case things get really bumpy.

 Other items you might want to read: